ec49ca/NLP-project-contract-comparison/QUICKSTART.md

 ## Example Queries

-- "What does my italy document say?"
+- "What does my italy document say?" (internal agent only)
-- "Compare my italy and japan documents"
+- "Compare my italy and japan documents" (internal agent only)
-- "What do I need to change in my italy contract for australia?"
+- "What do I need to change in my italy contract for australia?" (internal + external agents)
+- "What are the IP compliance requirements for my product?" (external agent only)

 ## Troubleshooting